janosvajda/local-sonar-cube-typescript/README.md

       - '9092:9092'
 ```

-You can start and Stop SonarCube by thse commands:
+You can start and stop SonarCube by these commands:

     # Start it ...
     docker-compose -f docker-compose.sonar.yml up -d